 If your child has been taken overseas without your consent, you will need urgent legal advice about recovering the child.

 If the country your child has been taken to is a signatory to an international agreement called the Hague Convention, then we can help you make an application to have your child returned to Australia.

-If your child has not been abducted overseas but you have a genuine fear that they may be, an application may be made to the Court for child/children to be placed on the Australian Federal Police’s Airport Watchlist, which will stop the child from leaving the country.
+If your child has not been abducted overseas but you have a genuine fear that they may be, an application may be made to the Court for the child/children to be placed on the Australian Federal Police’s Airport Watchlist, which will stop the child being taken out of the country.

 It is important that you act urgently if you are concerned that your child may be taken overseas without your consent.
-It is usually far easier to prevent a child from leaving Australia than to bring them back, particularly if the country the have been taken to is not a signatory to the Hague Convention
+It is usually far easier to prevent a child from leaving Australia than to bring them back, particularly if the destination country is not a signatory to the Hague Convention